QuantMarineEcoLab/quantmarineecolab.github.io/publications/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Please reach out if you have any questions about our work below.
+You can also find our publications on [Google Scholar](https://scholar.google.com/citations?hl=en&user=N7onVOEAAAAJ).

 {% include section.html %}